Ollynov/t-school-fullstack-2/CSS-Bootstrap/lecture-notes-css.md

 Depending on your needs and your webpage complexity, you will go for one of those three options.

 ## In-line Styling
 Within an element, you can write some styling.
 This method is called in-line styling.
-It is pretty useful if you have small style changes you want to make.
+It is pretty useful if you have small style changes you want to make quickly.
 Here is an example:

 `<tag style="attribute: value;">content</tag>`